devosc/docker/README.md

 ```

 ## Project Commands
-Each project has its own `docker-compose.yml` file and should use the same build context, e.g `~/docker`.
+Each project has its own `docker-compose.yml` file and should use the same build context, e.g. `~/docker`.
 - Start container: `docker-up`
 - Stop container: `docker-down`
 - Start container with services: `docker-up -a`